GoGo Sentai Boukenger: Allies

 Magi's apprentice.
 Once a "Water human", he intended to finish what his father started to restore the Water Metropolis.
-He sacrificed his humanity to survive without water by discarding the "Proof of Water" crystal on his tiara (which Ryuoon crushed) and was transformed into a Wicked Dragon by Ryuoon, who used him to find the Aqua Crystal.
+He sacrificed his humanity to survive without water by discarding the "Proof of Water" crystal on his tiara (which Ryuuwon crushed) and was transformed into a Wicked Dragon by Ryuuwon, who used him to find the Aqua Crystal.
 Ragi's Wicked Dragon form's design is based on Bakuryū Sentai Abarangers Bachycelonagurus.
-Portrayed by Takeru Shibaki (柴木 丈瑠, Shibaki Takeru), who previously portrayed Kai Samezu/Gao Blue in Hyakujuu Sentai Gaoranger.